Questions and Answers

 There are a number of ways the community has had, and will continue to have, the opportunity to provide input to the Environmental Impact Statement including:

 - directly contacting the project team by email, phone or letter to provide feedback

 - participating in the surveys for the socio-economic impact assessments

 - talking to the project team at information sessions, community workshops, briefings or community forums

 - making a formal submission to Department of Planning and Environment when the Environmental Impact Statement is on public exhibition.

 Our community webpage provides a detailed breakdown of the engagement activities undertaken to date.

 We invite all community members to view the Environmental Impact Statement during the display period and make a submission about what matters to them.
-All submissions will be addressed as part of the subsequent Preferred Infrastructure Report.
+The Department will publish all the submissions it receives online and WaterNSW will document its response to issues raised in a Submissions Report.
 More information about how to view and make a submission will be available closer to the display period.

 To raise awareness in the community regarding the role of the environmental assessment and to engage with the community and other stakeholders at a stage when the scope of the project and environmental assessment can be influenced.

 We will keep the community informed about the progress and status of our technical studies and surveys, and the timing of the public exhibition of the findings in the Environmental Impact Statement.